 OS Grid reference- SE 488 173

-The small and ancient village Wentbridge lies around 3 miles (5 km) to the south east of Pontefract , and at the heart of the Went Valley, on the northerly edge of the vale of Barnsdale, believed by many to be the home of the legendary medieval outlaw Robin Hood.
+The small and ancient village Wentbridge lies around 3 miles (5 km) to the south east of the town of Pontefract , and at the heart of the Went Valley, on the northerly edge of the vale of Barnsdale.
+Wentbridge believed by many to be the home of the legendary medieval outlaw Robin Hood.

 English Heritage have placed a blue plaque on the bridge across the River Went, which recognises Wentbridge's claim to be the original home of Robin Hood.
 The bridge was once an important crossing on the old Great North Road from London to York and Edinburgh.